- 1. What is CCCC Accreditation?

 The Canadian Centre for Christian Charities (CCCC) is an association of Canadian Christian registered charities.
 Since 1983, CCCC has administered a program to accredit registered Christian charities that comply with the CCCC standards.
 CCCC reviews each charity before accreditation and conducts regular virtual and/or on-site assessments of the accredited charities.

 - 3. How does CCCC review charities?

 CCCC reviews charities by examining their accredited membership application and the documents enclosed with the application.
 Charities must demonstrate reasonable compliance with the indicators of the CCCC Standards of Accountability to be approved for Accredited Membership.

 After obtaining accreditation, CCCC Accredited charities must demonstrate ongoing compliance with the Standards of Accountability.
 This is completed through an annual submission of documentation to CCCC and by responding to CCCC follow-up questions.
-In addition, CCCC conducts an in-depth review at each member’s location every four years.
+In addition, CCCC conducts an in-depth virtual and/or on-site every four to five years.